oracle-samples/oci-data-science-ai-samples/distributed_training/llama2/README.md

 ## Prerequisite

-The key prerequisites that you would need to set tup before you can proceed to run the distributed fine-tuning process on Oracle Cloud Infrastructure Data Science Service.
+The key prerequisites that you would need to setup before you can proceed to run the distributed fine-tuning process on Oracle Cloud Infrastructure Data Science Service.

 * [Configure custom subnet](https://github.com/oracle-samples/oci-data-science-ai-samples/tree/main/distributed_training#1-networking) - with security list to allow ingress into any port from the IPs originating within the CIDR block of the subnet.
 This is to ensure that the hosts on the subnet can connect to each other during distributed training.
 * [Create an object storage bucket](https://github.com/oracle-samples/oci-data-science-ai-samples/tree/main/distributed_training#2-object-storage) - to save the fine tuned weights